 - 1(a) Written Consent Required if Native American Remains Are Excavated or Removed for Purposes of Study.--Section 3(c) of the Native American Graves Protection and Repatriation Act (25 U.S.C.
-3002(c)) is amended-- - (1) in paragraph (3), by striking "and" at the end of the paragraph; - (2) in paragraph (4), by striking the period and inserting "; and"; and - (3) by adding at the end the following: - "(5) in the case of any intentional excavation or removal of Native American human remains for purposes of study, such remains are excavated or removed after written consent is obtained from-- - "(A) lineal descendants, if known or readily ascertainable; or - "(B) each appropriate Indian tribe or Native Hawaiian organization.
+3002(c)) is amended-- - (1) in paragraph (3), by striking "and" at the end of the paragraph; - (2) in paragraph (4), by striking the period and inserting "; and"; and - (3) by adding at the end the following: - "(5) in the case of any intentional excavation or removal of Native American human remains for purposes of study, such remains are excavated or removed after written consent is obtained from-- - "(A) lineal descendants, if known or readily ascertainable; or - "(B) in any case in which lineal descendants cannot be readily ascertainable, each appropriate Indian tribe or Native Hawaiian organization.